squid-cache/squid-cache.github.io/Foundation/SponsorRules.rst

  1. The listing is removed approximately one year (365 calendar days) after the last qualified donation is received and acknowledged by the Foundation.
  1. The listings are ordered left-to-right and/or top-to-bottom by the finalized donation amount, rounded down to the nearest $1000.
 In case of a tie between two rounded finalized amounts, the finalized donation which arrived earlier is listed more to the left and/or higher.
  For the purpose of ordering listings: Earlier same-year donations (if any) are prorated and added to the latest donation.
 The resulting amount is called the finalized donation amount.
 The time of the latest donation arrival is used as the finalized donation arrival time.
- 1. All HTML links inside a listing, including the link from the logo image, use the rel="nofollow" attribute.
+ 1. Any HTML link from the listing, such as the link from the logo image, uses the rel="nofollow" attribute.
  1. The listing must comply with US IRS "Qualified sponsorship payment" [[http://www.irs.gov/pub/irs-pdf/p598.pdf|regulations]].
  1. The Foundation reserves the right to change these rules at any time, without advance warnings and post factum notifications.
 Such changes may result in reordering, removal, and/or rejection of previously approved listings.